The Bulgarian Legal System and Legal Research

 Herein we have outlined only a few of the great number of publications concerning the legal matter and many of those we have not mentioned may be of equal importance for the researchers.

-[1] The Constitution was built on the basis of the principles of contemporary constitutionalism such as: national sovereignty; representative democracy, separation of powers; political pluralism; supremacy of the law; free economy; equality among the people, priority of the individual, non-discrimination etc.
+[1] The Constitution was based on the principles of contemporary constitutionalism such as national sovereignty; representative democracy, separation of powers; political pluralism; supremacy of the law; free economy; equality among the people, priority of the individual, non-discrimination, etc.